vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 *This execution can be performed only on a machine with QCG-Client installed and configured to execute jobs on a cluster with SLURM queuing system.
-In the tutorial we assume the usage of the QCG Client installed on qcg.man.poznan.pl and the Eagle cluster, which is a part of the PLGrid infrastructure.
+In the tutorial we assume the usage of the QCG-Client installed on qcg.man.poznan.pl and the Eagle cluster, which is a part of the PLGrid infrastructure.
 These two machines share the same $HOME directory where both EasyVVUQ-QCGPJ has been configured in the way described in